Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 [.css{} - Production Code: style.css](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/assets/styles/style.css)

-The Google Map Marker InfoWindow the Google classes `.gm-style-iw, .gm-style-iw-c` are styled in the same linear-gradient used througout the website.
+The Google Map Marker InfoWindow the Google classes `.gm-style-iw, .gm-style-iw-c` are styled in the same linear-gradient used throughout the website.

 The Raleway font is set for all elements to ensure consistency.